abzh423/no-style-please/_posts/2023-07-03-talapov's-code.md

 Act then, Assess, and finally adjust.

 Rule number 7:
-Watch out for the No-nos, and:
+Watch out for the following No-nos:
-- Be immune to comparisons
+- Comparisons.
+Solution, be immune to comparisons.
-- Purposed saving
+- Slandering money.
+Practise purposed saving.
-- Measured elevation
+- Being poor and living rich.
+Solution, measured elevation.
-- Consequential thought
+- Never learning from your mistakes.
+Practise consequential thought.